Wednesday, 19 March 2025

 "Really?" said Will in a doubtful tone.

 "I'm not entirely serious," said Allan with a grin.
 "We don't have anything on the scale of chemical valley in Sarnia, or the steel mills in Hamilton.
 But what little we have of that sort is concentrated here.
-Given you're background, I think you'll find this quite interesting."
+Given your background, I think you'll find this quite interesting."

 "Great," said Will.
 "Let's have a look."